Deputy First Minister of Wales

 The deputy first minister of Wales (dirprwy brif weinidog Cymru) is the deputy leader of the Welsh Government.
 The post was created in October 2000 when Mike German of the Welsh Liberal Democrats was appointed Deputy First Minister as part of a coalition government with Welsh Labour.
-Since the office was created, the holder has been the party leader of the junior partner in coalition with Welsh Labour.
+Since the office was created, the holder has traditionally been the party leader of the junior partner in coalition with Welsh Labour, though this changed in 2024 with the appointment of Labour's Huw Irranca-Davies in the Labour government of Eluned Morgan.

 The last holder was Ieuan Wyn Jones of Plaid Cymru who was also the minister for the Economy and Transport.
 Ieuan Wyn Jones served in the office as part of the One Wales agreement between Plaid Cymru and Welsh Labour between 2007 and 2011.

+During the July 2024 Welsh Labour leadership election, Eluned Morgan stated that she was running on a joint ticket, with the role of Deputy First Minister to be resurrected under her government, and the position to be granted to Huw Irranca-Davies.
+This would mark the first time that a Deputy First Member was not the member of a junior partner in a coalition, and the first time that it would be held by a member of Welsh Labour.

+Morgan confirmed Irranca-Davies as deputy in her government on 6 August 2024.